YifanIvanZhi/comp0034-week9/activities/2-testing-routes.md

             yield testing_client
 ```

-Add the fixtures shown aboce to a `conftest.py` file for the app you wish to test (`tests/tests_paralympics_app/conftest.py` or `tests/tests_iris_app/conftest.py`).
+Add the fixtures shown above to a `conftest.py` file for the app you wish to test (`tests/tests_paralympics_app/conftest.py` or `tests/tests_iris_app/conftest.py`).

-Note: Patrick Kennedy's code also has fixtures for creating a database and logging in a user which may be useful to some of you.
+Note: Patrick Kennedy's code also has fixtures for creating a database and logging in a user which may be useful.

 ## Writing the tests for routes